-- Border Patrol figures on number of apprehensions from 1925 to 2012, 2012 apprehensions by sector and a history of the patrol.
+- Border Patrol figures on number of apprehensions from 2010 to 2016 and a history of the patrol.

 - A Bureau of Labor Statistics report on foreign-born workers.

-- Immigrationroad.com put together a (large) flowchart showing the current set of paths to citizenship.
+- Immigrationroad.com put together a (large) flowchart showing the paths to citizenship.

 - Pew Research Center poll on American attitudes toward immigration.

 Mark Silva contributed to the original version of this article.